jonas-vanen/processing-projects/README.md

 The ideas behind the projects of this repository come from Daniel Shiffman (The Coding Train): https://www.youtube.com/user/shiffman

-Feel free to download, edit and share my code :)
+Feel free to download and edit my code.